 Though a faulty sensor requires professional replacement, recalibrating and readjusting the sensor is something you can do to rectify the issue.

-#3.
-KitchenAid Oven Bake Element Has Failed
+Oven Bake Element Has Failed

-Electric ovens heat up food when the coils at the oven’s base receive adequate heat from electrical current.
+Electric ovens heat up food when the coils at the oven’s base receive adequate heat from the electrical current.
 A properly functioning coil will display a red glow from positive continuity during the oven’s operation.
 If your oven is saddled with a defective heating element, it may illustrate signs of visible damage, such as blisters or cracks.

 The coils will also produce a fragmented red glow as opposed to a uniform one if experiencing a broken heating element, or they may not glow at all.
 Conduct a multimeter test to examine the coil’s continuity.
 If the multimeter exhibits negative continuity, the bake element needs immediate replacement.

-#4.
-Oven Igniter is Broken
+Oven Igniter Is Broken

 In regards to gas ovens, when the igniter receives an electrical current through the gas valve, the valve opens to permit gas flow.
-If your KitchenAid oven isn’t heating up, it’s possible a malfunctioning igniter is preventing the gas valve from opening.
+If your oven isn’t heating up, it’s possible a malfunctioning igniter is preventing the gas valve from opening.
 When this happens, you’ll notice your oven isn’t accurate as the internal temperature becomes too low before the gas reignites.
 Cut off the gas to the oven and try to turn it back on.
 If the igniter’s spark stutters or doesn’t spark at all, the igniter is broken and needs to be switched out.

-#5.
-Convection Fan Motor is Defective
+Convection Fan Motor Is Defective